vmsmith/CookBook/soup_bouillabaisse.md

 4. Add the fish stock (or vegetable broth), saffron, thyme, bay leaves, salt, and pepper.
 5. Bring the mixture to a gentle simmer.
 6. Once simmering, add the fish chunks and cook for about 5 minutes.
 7. Add the shrimp and mussels to the pot.
-Cook until the shrimp are pink and the
+Cook until the shrimp are pink and the mussels have opened, about 3 - 4 minutes.